flowsa/codingtest/README.md

 Please update the Postman Environment to match any variable criteria (eg, `baseUrl` etc)

-Please remember to allow the Github users `richardfrankza` and `pixelbaste` to have access to this repo in order for us to review.
+Please remember to allow the Github user `richardfrankza` to have access to this repo in order for us to review.

 Good luck!